InfernalWAVE/gdscript-sphinx-docs-tutorial/README.md

 ![image](https://github.com/InfernalWAVE/gdscript-sphinx-docs-tutorial/assets/48569884/58bf62b7-5089-4945-b0bb-821ac361d671)

-I choose yes to separate "source" and "build", but I honestly don't know if it matters.
+I choose yes to separate "source" and "build", this will create two separate folders for us to use for input and output in the root.
 Then it will ask ask for a project name, author name, and release version:

 ![image](https://github.com/InfernalWAVE/gdscript-sphinx-docs-tutorial/assets/48569884/5cc66d6e-52f6-43d0-adce-b29d1b724a0f)